-- 3.28 Tracks may be subject to one or more than one premises licence, provided each licence relates to a specified area of the track. - 3.29 The licensing authority will consider the need to ensure that entrances to each type of premises are distinct and that children are prevented from entering gambling areas where they are not permitted.
+- 3.26 Tracks may be subject to one or more than one premises licence, provided each licence relates to a specified area of the track. - 3.27 The licensing authority will consider the need to ensure that entrances to each type of premises are distinct and that children are prevented from entering gambling areas where they are not permitted, as entry to these premises may be age restricted.